shuaibiyy/lambda-registry/README.md

 ### Customizing the Project

 The Lambda handler expects an `event` with the structure documented in `index.js`.
-This structure is only relevant because the [Nunjucks](https://github.com/mozilla/nunjucks) template file (`template/haproxy.cfg.njk`) relies on it to interpolate values in the right places.
+The [Nunjucks](https://github.com/mozilla/nunjucks) template file (`template/haproxy.cfg.njk`) relies on event structure to interpolate values in the right places.
 You can pass in any `event` structure you want as long as you modify the Nunjucks template file to understand it.

 ## Notes